jobaa11/product-design-app/README.md

-# Ọja
+# 👟👕 Ọja 👖👡

 Oja bridges the gap between creativity and innovation.
-Designed to deliver an interactive experience for the user, we care about
+We use 3D-rendered models to design various simulated wardrobe attire.
+You can save models to share with friends, update each design for business needs, or simply just have fun at exploring your imagination...the possibilities are endless!

 ## :computer: Technologies Used